Protocore-UI/Protocore/README.md

 ## Protocore Generator

+[generator-protocore](https://github.com/hegdeashwin/generator-protocore) is a Yeoman generator for Protocore.
+The tool will help to generate walking application skeleton for a typical unstructured JavaScript/jQuery web apps.

-<a href="https://github.com/hegdeashwin/protocore-cli" target="_blank">Protocore-cli</a> is a command line generator for Protocore.
+[Protocore-cli](https://github.com/hegdeashwin/protocore-cli) is a command line generator for Protocore.
 This tool will help to generate a walking application skeleton for a typical unstructured JavaScript/jQuery web apps.

 ## Server layer